 Yes, Primer should be applied first as it serves as underneath the protective coating of wood.
 Let it dry properly, then apply any other paint.

 Painting Pressure Treated Wood: Video Tuts

-Getting the answer to can you paint pressure treated wood is clear in this article.
-If you are interested to give new look to your exterior wooden structures you can also paint or stain wood in this way mentioned above.
+Getting the answer to can paint pressure-treated wood is clear in this article.
+If you are interested to give new look to your exterior wooden structures you can also paint or stain wood in the way mentioned above.
 Finding the right choice and right techniques of painting must get better results.
 Latex performs well for already treated woods than oil-based formula.
 Drying is a time taking process to give a long-lasting finish.